SummaryRead the full fact sheet

-An overuse injury worsens over time if it’s not properly dealt with.
-These injuries can result in pain during activity and, if ignored, can cause pain even at rest.
-Contributing factors to overuse injuries include exercising too frequently without sufficient time for recovery, structural abnormalities and poor technique.
+An overuse injury often worsens over time if it’s not properly dealt with.
+These injuries can result in pain during activity and possibly pain at rest.
+Contributing factors to overuse injuries include exercising too frequently without enough time for recovery, structural abnormalities and poor technique.
 Understanding the natural progression of the injury and adjusting any contributing factors is necessary in any treatment plan.

-A rehabilitation program that addresses progressive ‘reloading’ of the injured area is essential.
-Overuse injuries can take time to fix, and require patience and commitment to see improvement.
+A rehabilitation program that includes progressive ‘reloading’ of the injured area is essential.
+Overuse injuries can take time to rehabilitate properly, and require patience and commitment from clinician and patient to see improvement.

 Treatment for sprains and strains

 Most soft tissue injuries take a few weeks to heal, depending on the severity of the sprain or strain, any subsequent injuries or issues such as weakness, stiffness, poor balance or function, and the general health of the person.
-It is important to get the correct treatment as soon after the injury as possible to help rapid recovery.
+It’s important to get the correct treatment as soon after the injury as possible to help faster recovery.
 See your doctor or physiotherapist if you don’t have full function of the area, or if the pain and swelling don’t subside after a couple of days.